flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 #### ^^EFB Planned Implementations^^

-These features are not yet available but will be implemented at a later time.
+These features are not yet available but are generally planned and might be implemented at a later time.

 - Support for local files (PFD, images) - requires local-api server (not yet merged)
 - Tooltips and built-in help